adenhaus/honours-project/README.md

 ## Using the models

-The best-performing fine-tuned model is publicly available on my [🤗 Hugging Face profile](https://huggingface.co/adenhaus).
-You can use it with the [🤗 Transformers](https://huggingface.co/docs/hub/transformers) library:
+The fine-tuned models are publicly available on my [🤗 Hugging Face profile](https://huggingface.co/adenhaus).
+You can use them with the [🤗 Transformers](https://huggingface.co/docs/hub/transformers) library:

 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM